glemaitre/IBIOM-M2-deep-learning/README.md

-# IBIOM-M2: Introduction to deep-learning
+# IBIOM-M2: A gentle introduction to deep-learning
 ### Instructors

 * Guillaume Lemaitre - Inria, Paris-Saclay Center for Data Science